GE CM20EMP: History

-The first double cabin locomotives were the GE CM20EMP's predecessors, such as CC200s (Alco-GE UM 106T), BB301s and BB304s (Krupp M1500BB), and BB305s (built by CFD).
-While they were once used for express passenger train duty, they are now mostly operated as switchers and haulers of local trains, or have been withdrawn.
+Before there was the GE CM20EMPs, there were older double-cab locomotives used in Indonesia, such as the CC200s (Alco-GE UM 106T), the BB301s and BB304s (Krupp M1500BB), and the BB305s (built by CFD).
+While they were once used for express passenger trains, they are now mostly operated as switchers, and a large majority have been withdrawn.

-Between 2000 and 2010 the Indonesian Railways Co. decided to modernize existing diesel-electric locomotives such as previously owned CC204s (C20EMP locomotives).
-But, with the increasing cost of maintenance, parts, fuel and workers, caused by aging and inefficient locomotives, in 2010, the company decided to buy new diesel-electric locomotives to be added to its rolling stock.
-But, due to the latest rule from Indonesia Government's Ministry of Transportation, every new locomotive should have no 'long-hood' position, to decrease the number of accidents.
-This is related to limit sight of the engineer when the locomotives move on long-hood position.
+In the mid 2000s, the Indonesian State Railways Co. decided to modernize its existing mainline fleet, with locomotives such as the recently introduced CC204s (C20EMP locomotives).
+However, with the increasing cost of maintenance, caused by aging and inefficient locomotives, in 2010, the company decided to buy new diesel–electric locomotives to be added to its roster.
+Due to the latest law from Indonesia Government's Ministry of Transportation, every new locomotive should no longer have a 'long-hood' position, to decrease the number of accidents.
+This is related to limited sight of the engineer when the locomotives run on long-hood position.

-By September 2012 the company had bought 100 locomotives of the CM20EMP type and these have been operated since 2013.
-The locomotives were supplied without bogies and the bogies were assembled by Barata Indonesia.
-When the ship that carried the locomotives arrived in Tanjung Priok Port, the locomotives were brought to Indonesian Railways Locomotive Workshop in Pengok, Yogyakarta, to be assembled with bogies from barata, and complete their dynamics and statics test.
+By September 2012 the company had signed a contract for 100 locomotives of the CM20EMP type and these were introduced in 2013.
+The locomotives were supplied without bogies ━ the bogies were assembled by Barata Indonesia.
+After arrival in Indonesia, the locomotives were moved to Yogyakarta Workshops to be trialed and tested.

-Additional 50 locomotives were ordered in 2014, with the first-39-locos arriving on 14 August 2015, and directly be brought to Pengok, Yogyakarta.
-After test, 28 locomotives numbered from CC 206 112 (CC 206 15 12) till CC 206 139 (CC 206 15 39) were transferred to Kertapati, South Sumatra by Panjang port, to haul coal trains in south Sumatra.
+Additional 50 locomotives were ordered in 2014, with the first 39 locomotivess arriving on 14th of August 2015, and were directly brought to Yogyakarta Workshops.
+After undergoing testing, 28 locomotives were transferred to Kertapati, South Sumatra to haul unit coal trains in South Sumatra.

-The last-11-locos arrived in Tanjung Priok Port on 14 July 2016.
-Same as before, the locomotives were brought to Pengok, Yogyakarta, and start the same process as before. after test, the locomotives were transferred to south Sumatra again, to fulfill the lack of locomotives' need for coal trains.
+The last 11 units arrived in Tanjung Priok on 14th of July 2016.
+As was before, the locomotives were brought to Yogyakarta Workshops to be trialed and tested.
+After undergoing testing, these 11 units were transferred to Kertapati, South Sumatra to fulfill demands for locomotives to haul unit coal trains.